 Studio 1 is the centerpiece of the Dock Street Studio complex.
-It has a large live room with a very high level of precision acoustic treatement.
 It can easily house a full band for live recording, but equally provides excellent acoustics and separatation for individual instrument recording or overdubbing.

 The live room is home to a 1980 John Spencer upright piano, a wonderful Mk1 Fender Rhodes '73, and a 1960's Ludwig Hollywood drumkit which records brilliantly in situe.
 The studio 1 live room has a large vocal booth and is afforded excellent separation by two sets of acoustic sliding doors.
 This can be used for full cabinet guitar amps, or multiple singers/instramentalists.
 The live room and control room are connected by a large viewing window to allow for maximum commucation between the two rooms, while maintaining the near perfect separation that the sand-filled safe door provides the live room with.